Home » Blog » Asia » Malaysia » The Ultimate Kuala Lumpur Travel Guide: See, Stay & Eat

 You haven't been to Kuala Lumpur without feasting on the yummy, exotic delicacies of Malaysia.
 Make sure you try any of the dishes listed below!

+Beef Rendang – Malaysian cuisine doesn’t only excite the taste buds of the locals but internationally.
+Rendang was even featured in CNN International’s World’s 50 Most Delicious Foods.
 This local favourite boasts a spicy beef dish cooked slowly to perfection with a variety of spices.
 Chicken or mutton can also be used instead of beef.
 The rendang is offered in many Malay restaurants.

+Nasi Lemak – Nasi Lemak or fatty rice in English is another Malay dish not to miss.
+It is a rich rice dish cooked in coconut milk and later added with fried anchovies, spicy sambal sauce, cucumber slices, boiled egg, and fried ground nuts.
 This can serve as a handy snack when wrapped in banana leaf or it can be served regularly as a rice dish on a plate.
-This typically costs less than RM5 but can reach up to RM15 when added with chicken Rendang and spicy squid with gravy.
+This typically costs less than RM5 but can reach up to RM15 when added to chicken Rendang and spicy squid with gravy.

-This cold and sweet treat is basically shaved ice with the green worm-shaped jelly, palm sugar and red beans.
+Cendol – Going around Kuala Lumpur under the sweltering heat of the sun can take its toll on the body.
+Cool off with the Malay traditional dessert called Cendol.
+This cold and sweet treat is basically shaved ice with green worm-shaped jelly, palm sugar and red beans.
 You will definitely spot a street-side stall selling this simple way to beat the heat.
 One of my favourites!

 Staying Safe In Kuala Lumpur